GenesisAdduru/AD-Task-2/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
   Bossnobenta is a specialized bike shop and lifestyle brand that caters to the fixed gear and street biking community.
-The project aims to provide an engaging online platform where enthusiasts can browse and purchase bikes, apparel, and accessories that reflect the street cycling culture.
-With a strong emphasis on style, performance, and community, Bossnobenta is more than just a store—it's a hub for fixed gear riders and urban cyclists.
 </div>

 <br />